Lekkerwijn Historic Guest House will be closed from 1 January 2024 until further notice due to necessary restoration works.

 1886-97 Rhodes authorises purchases of some 29 farms from disillusioned and bankrupt farmers in Groot Drakenstein, Wellington and Tulbagh.

 1898 All 29 farms owned by Mr Rhodes, amalgamated under the name of Rhodes Fruit Farms.
-HEV Pickstone is the founding general manager.
-He lives at Lekkerwijn.
+HEV Pickstone is the founding General Manager and lived at Lekkerwijn.

 1901 HEV negotiates the purchase of a homestead from Mr Rhodes.
 The original French Huguenot house L’Crévent is transferred to HEV Pickstone, the name changed to Lekkerwijn.
 It becomes his private residence.